Vaccines MUST be stored between +2°C and +8°C. They can be destroyed if they are stored outside +2°C and +8°C or exposed to light.

-- accept and sign for the vaccines from the courier;
+- accept and sign for the vaccines from the courier

-- check expiry dates and ensure vaccines with the shortest dates are placed at the front to be used first;
+- check expiry dates and ensure vaccines with the shortest dates are placed at the front to be used first

-- read and record fridge temperature
+- read and record fridge temperature.

 - Isolate vaccines and place a ‘DO NOT USE VACCINES’ sign on the fridge.
-Communicate this information to all staff.
+Communicate this to all staff.

 During widespread power outages, complete the Cold Chain Breach Report — National Immunisation Program Form (PDF 434KB) when directed by the Immunisation Section.

-More information on back-up plans, see the Cold Chain Back-up Plan (PDF 178KB).
+Activate your back up plan.
+Cold Chain Back-up Plan (PDF 178KB).